Article Last Updated: August 2023

 Salt water works because the positive ions in the salt surround the negative ions of the water molecules.
 Water is no more water and salt is no more just salt.
 This results in a new structure that is easier for the body to absorb.

 Drinking a mixture of natural salt and water has many health benefits.
 It’s not new either.
-For centuries it has been used as a remedy all over the world.
+For centuries it has been used all over the world as a remedy.
 Both anecdotal and scientific evidence support its use for the following:

 Salt Water Is Good For Hydration